VirtusLab/tips/src/assets/tips/slack.md

 If you have a url in the clipboard you can select the word you want to turn into a link and press `Ctrl + V` on ![](linux) (or `CMD + V` on ![](apple)) and your word becomes a link! ![a](haha-babuga) <br/>
-You need to have rich editor for that to work (which is default).
+You need to have rich editor for that to work (which is the default).

 ## Conversations with more people